rfoerthe/killp/README.md

 Therefore, you must pass the name of the parent process (the command that started it) to the `parent-name` option.
 If the names do not match, killp refuses to end the parent process.

-The command is working on Windows 10+, macOS 13+ and Linux systems.
-On Linux you have to install the package `lsof` first.
+The command is working on Windows 10+, macOS 13+, FreeBSD 14+ and Linux systems.
+Under Linux and FreeBSD you must ensure that the package `lsof` is installed.